Help stop the pandemic by getting vaccinated

+What we know.
 Studies show that COVID-19 vaccines are effective at keeping you from getting COVID-19.
-Getting a COVID-19 vaccine will also help keep you from getting seriously ill even if you do get COVID-19.
+A COVID-19 vaccine will also help keep you from getting seriously ill even if you do get COVID-19.

 Vaccines (click each for more info)